swajeet01/neem/README.md

 ```

 In current state, Neem only supports assignment and print statements,
-mathematical and logical expressions. more language features will be
+mathematical and logical expressions, statements and state, scopes.
-implemented soon.
+more language features will be implemented soon.

 ## Work in Progress!